 Early breast cancer detection has a strong influence on breast cancer survival.
 For example, when breast cancer is found in the early, localized stage, 98.5% of those people survive for at least five years after diagnosis.
-The primary early detection tools are breast self-exams, clinical breast exams, and mammograms.
+The primary early detection tool is a mammogram.

 The medical community recognizes the value of breast cancer screening and mammography, but there is no universal consensus on how often it should be done or when it should be started.
-Women should work with their healthcare provider to assess their personal risk of developing breast cancer and to determine how often screening should be done.
+Most health organizations agree, however, that women should work with their healthcare provider to assess their personal risk of developing breast cancer and to determine what is best for them.
 Considerations can be given to the benefits of screening as well as the harms.
 While screening can detect cancer early when it is most treatable, it may also lead to false-positive results and unnecessary follow-up procedures, such as biopsies.

 The American Cancer Society (ACS) recommends that:

-- Women age 40 and over should have a yearly mammogram and a clinical breast exam.
+- Women age 45 to 54 have a yearly mammogram

 The U.S. Preventive Services Task Force: